amanbthakkar/personal-site/src/data/about.md

 # Blog Posts

 During the above time period I wrote a few blog posts on mathematical models related to pricing of cryptocurrencies, and am particularly fond of one related to the Power Law Oscillator.
-An entire page on this site is dedicated to it [here](https://www.amanthakkar.com/btc-indicator).
+An [entire page](https://www.amanthakkar.com/btc-indicator) on this site is dedicated to it.
 I wrote some other posts too, which you can find [here](https://medium.com/@amanbthakkar).

-This website was actually first created out of a desire to not need to run the [Python script for the oscillator](https://github.com/amanbthakkar/crypto_finance/blob/master/Power%20Oscillator.ipynb) daily on my local machine.
+This website was actually first borne out of a desire to not need to run the [Python script for the oscillator](https://github.com/amanbthakkar/crypto_finance/blob/master/Power%20Oscillator.ipynb) daily on my local machine.

 I wanted to host it somewhere so I could just look it up daily.
 I thought I'd share it with everyone, but then I thought I'd want to see how I could keep track of how many people actually visited my website.
 I could have used Google Analytics but I didn't want to.